-When it comes to traditions, I admit, I'm an upstart.
-I wiggle and chafe beneath constraint and "should" like an itchy little girl with pinching new shoes.
+When it comes to traditions, I'm the first to admit- I am an upstart.
+I wiggle and chafe beneath constraint and "should" like an itchy school girl with pinching new shoes.
 I admire traditions.
 From afar.
 At least, in theory.
 In an abstract, symbolic way.
 The meaning and the message is more interesting to me than formula.
 When it comes to formula, I usually prefer to wing it.

 Which is why I enjoy gluten-free baking.